 Sarah Harper of The Soap Company Shop has real passion for making natural, ethical, sustainable soaps.
 She had previously supplied all her natural high quality soap to local and high-end London retailers when living in London.
 She and her husband then decided to decamp from London to take a home here in Clovelly.
 This move actually inspired her to take lots of fresh inspiration from the beautiful surroundings.
 The range now on sale includes natural, botanical and popular seaweed soaps, fragrant candles, bath bombs, beard and shaving soaps and much more.

 Guided tour starting point is at the top of the village and your personal opening to a mine of information about village history.
 It also opens you up to the village traditions.

-Jana, originally from Canada, is so passionate and enthusiastic to guide visitors through the village.
-Join one of her tours and you’ll gain valuable insights into what makes Clovelly such a unique place to visit in North Devon.
+Jana, from Canada, was so passionate and enthusiastic to guide visitors through the village, making Clovelly such a unique place to visit in North Devon.

-Brad Brunsdon, who acted as Charles Kingsley during the Kingsley Bicentenary, is now taking over the tours during 2020, whilst Jana Edwards is away.
-To pre-book please call the Visitor Centre: 01237 431781 or email email@example.com.
-You will come away with stories and information that make the village tour an exceptional experience.
+Brad Brunsdon, who acted as Charles Kingsley during the Kingsley Bicentenary, has now been taking over the tours since 2020, whilst Jana Edwards is away.
+Brad also loves sharing his knowledge and you will come away with stories and information that make the village tour an exceptional experience.

 Lundy (Norse for island of puffins) lies twelve miles off the coast from Clovelly.
 This three and a half mile-long granite outcrop sits on the edge of the Atlantic Ocean, with nothing but sea between it and North America, three thousand miles away.
 You can book a trip there from the Quay at Clovelly